stefano-sauce/demo-cypress/README.md

 [`config-ex4.yml`](./.sauce/config-ex4.yml) run all tests on different Chrome versions where saucectl automatically splits the tests by using "shard" property with the value "shard" so that they can easily run in parallel.

+### Example 5 - retries failed spec

+[`config-ex5.yml`](./.sauce/config-ex5.yml) run the login tests that include the login.failed.cy spec with a failed test.
+Use the retries property to rerun the failed spec.